The end of April is upon us – have you been a fool this month?

 Watch for a cameo from a certain Merc with a mouth.

 Why stop at just five?

 #FilmTwitter is a thing.
-It’s filled with critics, both paid and unpaid, spouting their opinions about the latest films.
-“Infinity War is an absolute feat of screenwriting”; “Batman vs Superman is a good film” – not all opinions are equal, it would seem.
-It can be a bit overwhelming and leave people in a place where they feel uncomfortable sharing their own opinions.
-This is where Zannah Perrins currently sits, trying to push herself to share her thoughts on three films that she likes: City of God, When Harry Met Sally and Scream.
-Choices that sit across the spectrum of film, and she speaks about them with a lot of passion.
+It’s filled with critics, both paid and unpaid, discussing the latest films.
+But it can be a bit overwhelming, and leave people in a place where they feel uncomfortable sharing their own opinions.
+This is where Zannah Perrins currently sits, trying to push herself to share her thoughts on three films that she likes: City of God, When Harry Met Sally, and Scream.
+They’re choices that sit across the spectrum of film, and she speaks about them with a lot of passion.

-One Direction have broken up.
-Don’t say TenEighty doesn’t bring you the freshest news.
-This breakup means all of the members have released solo music.
-Many would argue, correctly, that Harry Styles’ eponymous debut album was the pick of the bunch.
-On the album is a song called Sweet Creature, which Rebecca Need-Menear of Anavae beautifully covers, really opening it up and bringing something different to it than the original.
+One Direction have broken up (don’t say TenEighty doesn’t bring you the freshest news), and all of the former members have released solo music.
+Many would argue – correctly – that Harry Styles’s eponymous debut album was the pick of the bunch.
+On the album is a song called Sweet Creature, which Rebecca Need-Menear of Anavae beautifully covers, really opening it up and bringing something different to it.
 A really wonderful rendition.